arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-—-how-to.md

 title: Managing Rails Event Store Subscriptions — How To
 created_at: 2020-04-24T21:10:56.807Z
 author: Paweł Pacana
-tags: []
+tags: ['rails event store']
 publish: false
 ---

+Recently we got asked about patterns to manage subscriptions in Rails Event Store:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/arkency?ref_src=twsrc%5Etfw">@arkency</a> Hiya, do you have any patterns for managing lots of subscriptions? <br>i.e. adding to initializers file only scales for short time!</p>&mdash; Ian Vaughan (@IanVaughan) <a href="https://twitter.com/IanVaughan/status/1253318752977907714?ref_src=twsrc%5Etfw">April 23, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+It's a very good question which made me realize how much knowledge there is yet to share from my everyday work.
+I took as as opportunity to gather knowledge in one place — chances are this question will return, thus a blog post as a response.

+## Bootstrap

 Subscription in Rails Event Store is a way to connect an event handler with the events it responds to.
 Whenever an event is published all its registered handlers are called.
 We require such handlers to respond to `#call` method, taking the instance of an event as an argument.
 By convention we recommend to start with a single file to hold these subscriptions.
-Usually this is an [initializer](https://github.com/RailsEventStore/cqrs-es-sample-with-res/blob/a32e18a79b0aaa8e21a9b361aac62df4876b8f49/config/initializers/rails_event_store.rb):
+Usually this is an initializer:

 ```ruby
 # config/initializers/rails_event_store.rb